7/29/2021

 Executive Vice President and Chief Financial Officer

 Sure.
-Well, the customer service re-platform project, you know, replaces a very, very old system, so it was very much needed.
-Some of it was written in software languages that, you know, we couldn't even get people who knew them anymore.
+Well, the customer service through platform project replaces a very, very old system, so it was very much needed.
+Some of it was written in software languages that we couldn't even get people who knew them anymore.
 So I think from that perspective, very much needed.
 I think over the course of the implementation, the team has had ongoing dialogue with, you know, energy division and the like to keep them apprised of what's been happening at the project.
-There have been, over time, you know, some cost increases, obviously, because we had to wrap more into the project, given the complexity of our system.
-But we think that all the work that we've done, you know, really is well justified and the testimony that we filed supports that.
-We're now in stabilization mode, and so we're keeping a close eye on, you know, just customer satisfaction, ability to answer customers' questions, all of the things that you would expect to happen when a new system goes live.
+There have been over time, you know, some cost increases, obviously, because we had to wrap more into the project given the complexity of our system.
+But we think that all the work that we've done, you know, really is well justified, and the testimony that we filed, you know, supports that.
+We're now in stabilization mode, and so we're keeping a close eye on just customer satisfaction, ability to answer customers' questions, all of the things that you would expect to happen when a new system goes live.
 But the team is very, very attuned to that, and we've added extra folks in the stabilization mode as well.
-So I think, you know, we've done all the things that we should be doing in order to ensure that we can make a good case with the commission.
+So I think we've done all the things that we should be doing in order to ensure that we can make a good case with the commission.

 speaker